yanncantais/HyperledgerMessaging/README.md

 Once you have created the pool configuration, you can use the indy-sdk to initialize the pool and create the necessary ledger and storage components.
 This typically involves running a command-line utility provided by the indy-sdk, and passing it the path to your pool configuration file.

+1. Run the **`pool_create`** command: After you have created the pool configuration file, you can use the indy-sdk to initialize the pool.
+This typically involves running the **`pool_create`** command provided by the indy-sdk, and passing it the path to your pool configuration file as an argument.

+2. Verify the pool: After the **`pool_create`** command has been run, you can use the indy-sdk or other relevant tools to verify that the pool has been initialized correctly.
+This typically involves running the **`pool_list`** command to list all of the pools on the network, and then checking that your pool is included in the list.

 ## 4. Start the pool:

 After the pool has been initialized, you can start it by running another command-line utility provided by the indy-sdk.
 This will launch the pool and make it available for use by other indy clients and applications.